Nikkei225/Nikkei225/README.md

 Hi, i'm @Nikkei225.
 I'm working in the financial market in the Asset Management in Paris.

-SQL VBA JS HTML CSS RUBY
+SQL VBA JS HTML CSS RUBY PYTHON

 LE WAGON BOOTCAMP.